BCDigSchol/policedata/index.md

 - Hierarchical structure of police during this time and the name of the person holding the top offices, including the mayor.
 - Drawings of the official police badge from the time period.

-## Diary looks like the following:

 | ![police badge](assets/img/badge.jpg) | ![Yearly Reports](assets/img/yearly_reports.jpg) |
 | Image showing the official police badge of the newly formed police department | Yearly Reports as found in the document |

-However, most of the pages in the diary with the main information look like the following page:
+- Monthly report of arrests and public service duties conducted by the police (more on this in the [Data section](/policedata/data).
+These are presented as follows:
 <p align="center">
     <img src="assets/img/monthly_example.jpg" />
 </p>

 One can see that the top left quadrant of the image highlights the demography of the arrests and lodgings provided.
-(For more details on what 'Lodgings' refers here, please take a look at this page_ **[ADD LINK TO THIS OR SOMETHING]. **_ For more details on how we use pages like these and turn them into a dateset, please visit the [Data page](/data).
+(For more details on what 'Lodgings' refers here, please take a look at this page_ **[ADD LINK TO THIS OR SOMETHING]. **_ For more details on how we use pages like these and turn them into a dateset, please visit the [Data page](policedata/data).